 More recently, Suboxone has come onto the scene.
-Approved by the FDA in 2002 as a way to prevent continued opioid overdose fatality, Suboxone is a cobination of buprenorphine, an opioid, and naloxone, an opioid antagonist otherwise known as Narcan.
+Approved by the FDA in 2002 as a way to prevent continued opioid overdose fatality, Suboxone is a combination of buprenorphine, an opioid, and naloxone, an opioid antagonist otherwise known as Narcan.
 Unlike other medication-assisted treatments, Suboxone can be taken at home under the supervision of the prescribing doctor. the medication can be taken buccally or sublingually and instructions for use must be followed.

 It is a partial agonist, meaning it only reacts on the opioid receptors partially.
 Suboxone is a mix of buprenorphine and naloxone.
 Naloxone is the same medication used in Narcan, the anti-overdose drug.
 It was designed originally as a fast taper method for those wishing to come off opiates such as heroin, fentanyl, or oxycodone.

-A fast taper meaning a gradually decreasing amount from 3-7 days.
+A fast taper means a gradually decreasing amount from 3-7 days.
 However, many doctors have begun prescribing patients Suboxone to take for long-term medication-assisted treatment.
 Sublingual strips or pills are most common.
 The feeling is similar to opiates but without the same euphoria.
 Similar to methadone, the dosage is gradually increased over time.
 Some addicts find themselves taking Suboxone for months or even years.

 So what happens when you have been on Suboxone for months or years, and become ready to be totally clean?
 When will you be able to discontinue use?
 What is Suboxone detox like?

 Throughout the remainder of the first week, the psychological effects are most apparent.
 Insomnia, depression, anxiety, irritability, anxiety, and agitation are to be expected.
 Luckily, at this point medications such as Lucemyra and antidepressants may begin to be introduced to help ease the symptoms.
-But, can suboxone withdrawal cause death?

 A detox facility, followed by treatment, is the most common and safe way to detox from Suboxone.
 You will be medically supervised, given a Suboxone taper, and provided with therapy and medications to treat your symptoms.
 It makes this process MUCH easier.
 However, it is still no easy task.
 The most important thing is learning the skills and techniques from trained professionals that will prevent future relapse.